jbmartin/SifteoBlickets/README.md

 #What are Sifteo Cubes?
 Sifteo offers a unique gaming platform centered around interactive 1.5 inch cubes each with their own LCD touch screen, motion sensor, accelerometer, and the ability to sense nearby cubes.
 Basically, they are programmable iPod nanos that can touch and talk to one another!
-These feature packed phsyical computing devices present an exciting opportunity for psychologists to study how people reason and learn through physical interaction between real objects.
+These feature packed physical computing devices present an exciting opportunity for psychologists to study how people reason and learn through physical interaction between real objects.

 ![][sifteo_cubes]